Experiencing the Humanities

 The reason "compare" is repeated on the last line above is to emphasize that the humanities are deeply interrelated.
 No one subject stands alone: for example, one cannot deeply understand a work of art like the famous Mona Lisa without understanding Italian history, Italian culture, perhaps even the religious and philosophical points of view of the painter and his subjects.
 Or, for example, we cannot gain a full understanding of the modern culture of India without also understanding its history, its religions, and its fine arts.

 Everything connects with everything: this is one of the great tenets, the great beliefs, found in the study of the humanities.
-All life is like a spider's web: however delicately spun at times, however far apart the spaces between each light thread, everything important that humans do or can do is tied to everything else.
+All life is like a spider's web: however delicately spun at times, however far apart the spaces between each thread, everything important that humans do or can do is tied to everything else.
 We all live inside this web--we all are a part of a certain time in history, a certain place in American culture, a certain understanding of the arts and of philosophy and religion.
 As we change--as our understanding changes--we gradually throw out lines of thought to other parts of the web close to or far away from us.